pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 \- "We've left those voices behind"

-\- **another example: John Tomlinson, powerful vioce but attention to detail - "I've heard his Schwanengesang...The commitment to the art of communication is so fantastic"**
+\- **another example: John Tomlinson, powerful voice but attention to detail - "I've heard his Schwanengesang...The commitment to the art of communication is so fantastic"**

 \- "The people with the vocal big chops haven't been given a chance" \[in art song\]